Inside Paris’ rebuilt Notre-Dame Cathedral as Macron praises ‘project of the century’

 The Catholic Church now expects the cathedral to welcome some 15 million visitors annually.

-“We are very eager to welcome the whole world under the roof of our cathedral,” Paris’s Archbishop Laurent Ulrich said in a message on the cathedral website, expressing the Church's gratitude to all those who helped save it.
+“We are very eager to welcome the whole world under the roof of our cathedral,” Paris’s Archbishop Laurent Ulrich said in a message on the cathedral’s website, expressing the Church’s gratitude to all those who helped to save it.

 “On the night of 15 April, hundreds of thousands of people committed themselves to what then seemed an impossible bet: to restore the cathedral and give it back its splendour within the unprecedented deadline of five years.”